The History of Afternoon Tea

 Why High Tea is not the same as Afternoon Tea

 High tea is not the same thing as afternoon tea - despite modern attempts to use the two terms interchangeably.
 While the term 'high tea' might sound more posh, high tea is actually a hearty, evening meal that is often served between 5 and 7 pm.
 Historically, in the newly industrialized Britain in the 1800s, high tea was associated with the working class and was a tea and hot meal that was enjoyed after work.
 Today, it is actually enjoyed by all classes and is sometimes served after sports matches like cricket.
+Some examples of the dishes served at high tea include:

 Afternoon Tea, 1886.
 Chromolithograph after Kate Greenaway (Source: Print Collector/Getty Images)